lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Any class declaration gains of adding `final` modifier, an egnineer adds it as a default and remove in case of a real necessity.
 (Experienced engineers prefer composition over inheritance.)

 `fileprivate` access modifier is usually a code smell.
-An engineer must re-consider an alternative design approach (e.g. nested types).
+An engineer must re-consider an alternative design approach (e.g., nested types).

-The default access modifier, namely `internal` is not specified explicitly (as well as any other default, generally).
+The default access modifier, namely `internal`, is not specified explicitly (as well as any other default, generally).

 `class` type members are rarely useful because of discouraging to use inheritance, especially for the static members.
 An engineer must be aware of use cases of `class` and `static` modifiers, confusing them is a common mistake.